avenuecross/AbnerTechTravel/ARM_Assembly.md

-Sometimes we need to read even write ARM assembly code.
+Sometimes we need to read and even write ARM assembly code.
 I put some universal instructs here for reference.

 **ldr** load memory data to register
 **str** store register data to memory